How to Find an Equivalent Spare Part Safely

 • Local availability is better for another brand

-The equivalent part must meet or exceed the original part specification.
+The equivalent spare part must meet or exceed the original specification.

 It should not reduce: